Coefficient of determination: R2 in logistic regression

 However, in the case of a logistic model, where $\mathcal{L}(\widehat{\theta})$ cannot be greater than 1, R2 is between 0 and $R^2_\max = 1- (\mathcal{L}(0))^{2/n}$: thus, Nagelkerke suggested the possibility to define a scaled R2 as R2/R2max.

-Comparison with norm of residuals
+Comparison with residual statistics

-Occasionally, the norm of residuals is used for indicating goodness of fit.
-This term is calculated as the square-root of the sum of squares of residuals:
+Occasionally, residual statistics are used for indicating goodness of fit.
+The norm of residuals is calculated as the square-root of the sum of squares of residuals (SSR):

+Similarly, the reduced chi-square is calculated as the SSR divided by the degrees of freedom.

 Both R2 and the norm of residuals have their relative merits.
 For least squares analysis R2 varies between 0 and 1, with larger numbers indicating better fits and 1 representing a perfect fit.
 The norm of residuals varies from 0 to infinity with smaller numbers indicating better fits and zero indicating a perfect fit.
 One advantage and disadvantage of R2 is the $SS_\text{tot}$ term acts to normalize the value.
 If the yi values are all multiplied by a constant, the norm of residuals will also change by that constant but R2 will stay the same.
 As a basic example, for the linear least squares fit to the set of data: